crate/cratedb-guide/docs/integrate/rsyslog/tutorial.md

 ### MediaWiki

-Now let's imagine that we want to run a container with [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) to host an intranet and we want all logs to go to CrateDB, we can just deploy this with:
+To generate logs, run a [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) container and forward its logs to rsyslog:

 ```bash
 sudo docker run --name mediawiki -p 80:80 -d --log-driver syslog --log-opt syslog-address=unixgram:///dev/log mediawiki
 ```

-If we now point a web browser to port 80 at `http://localhost/`, you will see a new MediaWiki page.
+Open `http://localhost/` to see the MediaWiki setup page.
-Let's play around a bit to generate log entries, just click on "set up the wiki" and then once on Continue.
+Click “set up the wiki”, then “Continue” to generate log entries.
-This will have generated entries in the `doc.systemevents` table with `syslogtag` matching the container id of the container running the site.
+CrateDB now stores new rows in `doc.systemevents`, with `syslogtag` matching the container ID.

 ## Explore

-We can now use the {ref}`crate-reference:predicates_match` to find the error messages we are interested in:
+Use {ref}`crate-reference:predicates_match` to find specific error messages:

 ```sql
 SELECT devicereportedtime,message